 She could have run Hollywood.
 Miss Prism, I mean.
 You know, the governess in The Importance of Being Earnest who couldn’t tell a book from a baby.
-Summing up the end (the conclusion as well as the purpose) of her novel, she explained: “The good ended happily, and the bad unhappily.
+Summing up the ends (the conclusion as well as the purpose) of her novel, she explains: “The good ended happily, and the bad unhappily.
 That is what Fiction means.”
-We know where that book ended up, of course; but where did Miss Prism end up?
-Where do fictional characters go after their creators are done with them?
+We know where her story ended up, of course; but what end did Miss Prism face, and what ends might she have served after and beyond Wilde?
+Where do fictional characters go once their creators are done with them?
 What do they think, dream, or do between chapters or acts?
 Where have they been before entering the story their creators had in mind for them?
 Those are the question tackled by Celluloid Extras, a series of sketches now playing on BBC Radio 4.

-The practice of picking up familiar characters from the world of literature and forcing them back onto a public stage to make them tell us something about themselves is hardly a novel idea.
-In January 1937, for instance, Alice in Wonderland were released from the confines of “Copyright Lane” to mingle with Hamlet and assorted originals from Dickens’s Pickwick Papers and Martin Chuzzlewit in the free-for all of radio’s “Public Domain,” a play produced by the aforementioned Columbia Workshop.
-It is a tongue-in-cheek approach to pastiche that is both liberating and controlling of the afterlives and private lives of imaginary personages, who, even without those efforts, often do quite well in the minds of those who recall them from their excursions into drama and literature.
+The practice of picking up familiar characters from the world of literature, disentangling them from the plots that contained them, and getting them back onto a public stage to let them tell us something else about themselves is hardly a novel idea.
+In January 1937, for instance, the familiar characters of Alice in Wonderland were released from the confines of “Copyright Lane” to mingle with Hamlet and assorted originals from Dickens’s Pickwick Papers and Martin Chuzzlewit in the free-for all of radio’s “Public Domain,” a play produced by the aforementioned Columbia Workshop.
+It is a tongue-in-cheek approach to pastiche that is both liberating and controlling of the afterlife and private lives of imaginary personages, who, even without those efforts, often do quite well in the minds of those who recall them from their excursions into drama and literature.

-Natalia Power’s “Miss Prism, or the Dreadful Secret,” the first of those five Celluloid Extras promises the untold story of good old Miss Prism, whom last we saw being embraced by Dr. Chasuble, much to her delight.
-Now, I might have picked up some queer vibes, given that the Miss Prism I experienced on stage was impersonated by a male actor; but Power seems to have gotten a similar impression, however her conclusions were drawn.
-And yet, Miss Prism seems to have been coerced into speaking up, if indeed the words coming out of her mouth were not put their by another.
-If indeed it was her mouth.
+Natalia Power’s “Miss Prism, or the Dreadful Secret,” the first of those five Celluloid Extras promises the untold story of the absent-minded governess, whom last we saw being embraced by Dr. Chasuble, much to her delight.
+Now, I might have picked up some queer vibes, given that the Miss Prism I last experienced on stage was impersonated by a male actor; but Power seems to have gotten a similar impression, however her conclusions were drawn.
+And yet, Miss Prism seems to have been coerced into speaking up, if indeed the words coming out of her mouth were not put there by another.
+If it was her mouth.

 Giving Miss Prism a dirty secret (aside from the ones already out of the bag when the curtain falls on Wilde’s comedy) and by extracting it in a moment of alcohol-induced carelessness means to imitate life and, according to Wilde’s logic, to take it.
 Now that is character assassination.